 3. If you have to give the dog attention, ask him to sit first.

+Why is my dog whining?
+You ask yourself the question dozens of times every day.
 Sometimes we do have to give our dogs attention when they’re whining.
-For example, maybe it’s the only time you have to take your dog for a walk or a potty break and you can’t wait for him to quiet down.
+For example, maybe it’s the only time you have to take your dog for a walk or a potty break, and you can’t wait for him to quiet down.

 Instead of going to your dog while he’s whining, tell him to sit or lie down first.
 Then, reward him for that behavior.
 I learned this little trick from a professional trainer when I was trying to get my foster dog to stop barking in his kennel.

 “Watch for moments when the dog is not whining, and promptly give the dog praise, love, and a treat,” said Bennett.
 If you pet the dog every time she whines, the behavior is reinforced and you’ll have a dog constantly whining to make you pay attention.